-Roanoke has a vibrant downtown area with lots of great restaurants, museums, and market stalls, but beer is serious business here.
-There are a host of tasting rooms willing to welcome any and all avid beer drinkers who stop in for a visit.
+There are a host of tasting rooms willing to welcome avid beer drinkers who come to visit.

 Included on our list you’ll find local upstarts, in-state expansion projects, and even an outpost for a highly-regarded West Coast craft brewery (apprently Asheville NC Breweries aren’t the only ones that draw big names).

 Most of Roanoke’s tasting rooms don’t offer food menus, but many have food trucks nearby or allow food delivery.